Welcome to MOPS, MOMSnext and TeenMOPS of Golden Hills Community Church!

 How will Caring Hands keep track of my child(ren)?

 When you register your child(ren) at the computer kiosk, you will be given a sticker tag with identification numbers on it.
 Please hold on to this ID tag, as you will need it to claim your child(ren).
 This serves as a source of protection for us moms to ensure that no one but the child’s parent or guardian may claim them.
 If you lose your ID tag, please see the MOPS Coordinators before you claim your child(ren).
 Remember that this is for their protection!

 Breakfast is served at the beginning of every MOPS/MOMSnext meeting.
-Each meeting, different discussion groups are responsible for bringing food.
-On your week, we ask that you arrive by 8:45 AM to drop off your dish.
+Each meeting, different discussion groups are responsible for bringing food to share with our community of moms (either a hot dish, sweet treat, or fruit).
+If it is your group’s turn, we ask that you arrive by 9:00 AM to drop off your dish.

-Please contact Melissa Buck at email@example.com OR Melissa Vongtama at firstname.lastname@example.org for any further details about MOPS/MOMSnext, or if you would like to attend a meeting.
-You may also subscribe to our Facebook & Instagram pages for up-to-date information on speakers and crafts.
+Please contact Debbie Legg at firstname.lastname@example.org or Tiffany Ramirez at email@example.com, for any further details about MOPS/MOMSnext, or if you would like to attend a meeting.
+You may also subscribe to our Facebook & Instagram pages for up-to-date information on speakers and creative activities.
 We look forward to hearing from you!

 A Fun Environment for your Child

-Safely is a priority for us and all members of our Moppets Team are screened and background checked to guarantee that your kids are in a safe environment and have the best possible time.
+Safely is a priority for us and all members of our MOPS Kids Team are screened and background checked to guarantee that your kids are in a safe environment and have the best possible time.

 LOVE - Our meetings begin with dinner (what’s not to love about that!).
 It is also about developing new and lasting friendships.

 LEARN - The meal is followed by a talk or activity.
 Some popular subjects are about how to: